 - Easy to handle and use

 If you’re tackling jobs both inside the house and out in the garden, you’ll get plenty of use out of a reciprocating saw.
-Grab this versatile tool for making deep cuts in wood and flush cuts next to walls, as well as slicing through steel, plastic, chipboard, rubber and plasterboard.
-Bosch’s AdvancedRecip 18 has a counterbalanced design for low vibrations, and a well-designed ergonomic shape with multiple grip positions that make it easy to handle and use.
+Grab this versatile tool if you’re looking to make deep cuts in wood, flush cuts next to walls, as well as slicing through steel, plastic, chipboard, rubber and plasterboard.
+Bosch’s AdvancedRecip 18 has a counterbalanced design for low vibrations and a well-designed ergonomic shape with multiple grip positions that make it easy to handle and use.

-6. Two drill bundle: 18v combi drill and impact drill set, Black + Decker
+6. Two drill bundle: Black + Decker 18v combi drill and impact drill set, £99, AO

 - Can drill into masonry and concrete